Code-Inside/Blog/_posts/2015-07-14-using-pcls-in-aspnet.md

 ## Fix:

-Put Assembly-Reference in the web.config:
+Put this Assembly-Reference in the web.config:

     <compilation debug="true" targetFramework="4.5">
         <assemblies>